DaveWhiteh/bobbing-apples/README.md

 ***Issue/Feature*** - This issue has occurred because ios have blocked autoplay for audio.

-***Resolution*** - A soltuion was found by doing some reasearch and coming across different articles that all pointed to relatively the same solution which is a bit of a hack.
+***Resolution*** - A solution was found by doing some reasearch and coming across different articles that all pointed to relatively the same solution which is a bit of a hack.
 The audio requires pre loading which must come from a click event.
 I followed a solution from stack overflow which can be found [here](https://stackoverflow.com/questions/48405744/play-audio-on-drag-and-drop-in-mobile-browsers).
 The changes to the code that were made, can be found [here](https://github.com/DaveWhiteh/bobbing-apples/commit/83c304382263e178f75edbd447bf2f241784cc89).

 ---